Please confirm topic selection

 • ceramic-on-polyethylene bearings have varied wear rates, ranging from 0-150 µ

-• recurrent dislocations or incidental contact of femoral head with a metallic shell can cause "lead pencil-like" markings that lead to increased femoral head roughness and polyethylene wear rates
+• recurrent dislocations or incidental contact of the femoral head with a metallic shell can cause "lead pencil-like" markings that lead to increased femoral head roughness and polyethylene wear rates

 • metals